Cay-Zhang/SwiftSpeech/README.md

 ```swift
 try speechRecognizer.startRecording()
 ```
-This method will setup the audio stuff automatically for you and start recording the user's voice.
-You can now start receiving the recoginition results by subsribing to one of the publishers the recognizer exposes.
+This method will set up the audio stuff automatically for you and start recording the user's voice.
+You can now start receiving the recognition results by subscribing to one of the publishers the recognizer exposes.
 #### Subscribing
 Currently, a SpeechRecognizer instance has two publishers (you only need to subscribe to one of them): `stringPublisher` and `resultPublisher`.
 `stringPublisher` directly emits the speech text recognized (By default, it will emit partial results, which means **you may receive multiple events**).
-You will receive a `.finished` completion event whenever the recognizer finshes processing the user's voice (i.e. `sfSpeechRecognitionResult.isFinal == true`), or you explicity called the `cancel()` method on the recognizer.
+You will receive a `.finished` completion event whenever the recognizer finishes processing the user's voice (i.e. `sfSpeechRecognitionResult.isFinal == true`), or you explicitly called the `cancel()` method on the recognizer.
 Afterward, the recognizer instance will be immediately disposed of.
-You can subsribe to `stringPublisher` in the following way:
+You can subscribe to `stringPublisher` in the following way:
 ```swift
 speechRecognizer.stringPublisher
     .sink { text in